-Commando was ofcourse mentioned and till this day i remember that fuzzy feeling i got when i figured out how to throw a grenade in it, which is btw coverd in this book too (tip, we call it the Toe trick).
+Commando was of course mentioned and till this day i remember that fuzzy feeling i got when i figured out how to throw a grenade in it, which is btw covered in this book too (tip, we call it the Toe trick).

-Tons’s of Amiga and C64 games covered, Bubble Bobble, International Karate, Exploding Fist and so on and not just a bunch of Nintendo and Sega stuff, nice mix of all including Arcades.
+Tons of Amiga and C64 games covered, Bubble Bobble, International Karate, Exploding Fist and so on and not just a bunch of Nintendo and Sega stuff, nice mix of all including Arcades.

 I guess a lot of things changed when the NES became popular in Norway, the NES had been out for years before it hit this country with a storm.
 Mass marketing and wisely positioned playable consoles with Mario in Shopping Centres and so on helped a lot.

-Sadly State Of The Art and a Razor thingy steals too much of the limelight here, but then again these demos did steal all of the limelight back then so i guess that’s ok.
+Sadly State Of The Art and a Razor thingy steals too much of the limelight here, but then again these demos did steal all of the limelight back then and i guess that’s ok.

-Cool how they mention the local scene in Norway and having sceners fill inn a comment and two in the articles.
+Cool how they mention the local scene in Norway and having sceners fill in a comment and two in the articles.

 The demoscene in Norway was pretty huge in the early years of the Amiga but till this day the C64 scene is bigger and always have been.

-Suprise!, Monkey Island is mentioned and not only so, it got a whole 3 page extravaganza.
-Various comments and a solid article rounds the game off as one of the most important games of it’s time. (that’s what i like to think anyways.)
+Suprise!, Monkey Island is mentioned and not only so, it got a whole 3-page extravaganza.
+Various comments and a solid article round the game off as one of the most important games of its time. (that’s what i like to think anyway.)

-One of comments here is as good as back then as it is today: I didn’t play on a Sega console, everything there was just Nintendo rip-off’s.
+One of the comments here is as good as back then as it is today: I didn’t play on a Sega console, everything there was just Nintendo rip-offs.

 The book ends nicely with this era/article, DOOM.

-Doom was the sole reason why Amiga became less intresting for many and this is when the industry became part of the media again, people had been killed by people who had been playing Doom.
-Stories all over the place, hyping up the game as the most grotesque game ever, the game looked too real for it’s own good, tv companies and parents tried to get the game banned and so on..
-1993! guys, 1993. amazing, nothing never changes
+Doom was the sole reason why Amiga became less interesting for many and this is when the industry became part of the media again, people had been killed by people who had been playing Doom.
+Stories all over the place, hyping up the game as the most grotesque game ever, the game looked too real for its own good, tv companies and parents tried to get the game banned and so on..
+1993! guys, 1993. amazing, nothing changes